pyranha-labs/textology/README.md

 ```

 Other advanced testing features include:
-- Ability to pass and App, App Pilot, or a module containing an instantiated App or Pilot, to fixtures
+- Ability to pass an App, App Pilot, or a module containing an instantiated App or Pilot, to fixtures
 - Custom snapshot paths, including reusing the same snapshot across multiple tests
 - Automatic SVG updates with `pytest --txtology-snap-update`